Head-On Collision in Maury County Results in Tragedy

 It is important that you take action sooner rather than later.
 Under Tennessee law, a wrongful death suit must be filed within one year from the date your loved one passed away.
 This means if you wait longer than one year, you could potentially have your case barred under the statute of limitations.

-Speak to a Nashville Wrongful Death Attorney Today
+Speak to a Nashville Wrongful Death Lawyer Today

 We understand that losing a loved one is an overwhelming and traumatic experience.
 The Nashville legal team at Calhoun Law, PLC is here to help you.
 We have years of experience in pursuing of wrongful death claims against negligent drivers.
 Contact us today to schedule a free, confidential consultation.